 The taxable profit as determined for CIT purposes is applicable, with minor adjustments, for MBT purposes.
 MBT rates vary depending on the municipality in which the company's registered office or undertaking is located.

-In 2020, CIT is levied at an effective maximum rate of 17 per cent (18.19 per cent, including the 7 per cent surcharge for the employment fund) for net profits above €200,000.
+In 2021, CIT is levied at an effective maximum rate of 17per cent (18.19 per cent, including the 7 per cent surcharge for the employment fund) for net profits above €200,000.
 An intermediary rate of €26,250 plus 31 per cent of net income exceeding €175,000 is also available for corporate income between €175,000 and €200,000.
 Finally, a lower rate of 15 per cent for net profits below €175,000 may also be applicable.
-MBT is levied at a variable rate according to the municipality in which the company is located (6.75 per cent for Luxembourg City in 2020).
-The maximum aggregate CIT and MBT rate consequently amounts to 24.94 per cent in 2020 for companies located in Luxembourg City.
+MBT is levied at a variable rate according to the municipality in which the company is located (6.75 per cent for Luxembourg City in 2021).
+The aggregate CIT and MBT rate consequently amounts to 24.94 per cent in 2021 for companies located in Luxembourg City.

-Luxembourg imposes NWT on Luxembourg-resident companies at the rate of 0.5 per cent (or 0.05 per cent for the upper tranche of net worth exceeding €500 million) applied on net assets as determined for NWT purposes.
-Net worth is referred to as the unitary value, as determined in principle on 1 January of each year.
+Luxembourg imposes NWT on Luxembourg-resident companies at the rate of 0.5 per cent (or 0.05 per cent for the upper tranche of net worth exceeding €500 million), applied on net assets as determined for NWT purposes.
+Net worth is referred to as the 'unitary value', as determined in principle on 1 January of each year.
 The unitary value is calculated as the difference between assets estimated at their fair market value and liabilities.
-In that respect, liabilities in relation to exempt assets are not deductible when computing the unitary value.
+In that respect, liabilities in relation to exempt assets are not deductible when calculating the unitary value.

 Dividends paid by a Luxembourg company to its shareholders are, as a rule, subject to WHT at a rate of 15 per cent.

-An arm's-length interest paid by a Luxembourg company is generally not subject to WHT.
-However, a payment of interest or similar income made by a paying agent established in Luxembourg (or under certain circumstances in the European Union or the European Economic Area (EEA)) to or for the benefit of an individual owner who is a resident of Luxembourg, will be subject to a WHT of 20 per cent.
+Arm's-length interest paid by a Luxembourg company is generally not subject to WHT.
+However, a payment of interest or similar income made by a paying agent established in Luxembourg (or, under certain circumstances, in the European Union or the European Economic Area (EEA)) to, or for the benefit of, an individual owner who is a resident of Luxembourg will be subject to WHT of 20 per cent.
 This WHT will be in full discharge of income tax if the beneficial owner is an individual acting in the course of the management of his or her private wealth.
 Responsibility for WHT is assumed by the Luxembourg paying agent.

 Liquidation proceeds (deriving from a complete or partial liquidation) paid by a Luxembourg company are not subject to WHT.